Spring Budget 2023: what's new, what's changing and how will your business be affected?

 Our data shows that startups commonly give away 15% of equity in each round.
 Given that startups will usually raise enough to last the company for a 12-18 month runway, we can work out what a typical valuation is.
 Here’s our assessment of ‘normal’ valuation ranges depending on the stage of your startup.

-For more information on getting the balance right between equity and investment, see how to value your startup
+For more information on getting the balance right between equity and investment see How to value your startup and How to value a pre-revenue company.

 The average valuation ranges above refer to pre-money valuations.
 It’s critical that you and your investors are on the same page about whether you’re talking about pre-money valuation or post-money valuation in your Term Sheet.